Employee Discipline: Illinois

 Authors: Stuart R. Buttrick, Susan W. Kline, Stacey Smiricky and Lindsey Hogan, Faegre Drinker Biddle & Reath LLP

 - Employers' standards can be established by various sources and set out in various locations.
-See The Process of Discipline; Communicating Expectations for Workplace Conduct.
+See The Process of Discipline.

 - Illinois has specific requirements and limitations with regard to employee discipline and related investigations.
 See When to Investigate Employee Behavior in Advance of Discipline.

-- Illinois law protects employee privacy rights, and imposes limitations on the use of polygraph or lie detector tests.
-See Privacy Concerns in Investigations; Polygraph or Lie Detector Tests.
+- Illinois law protects employee privacy rights, including imposing limitations on the use of polygraph or lie detector tests and recording conversations.
+See Privacy Concerns in Investigations.

 - E-cigarette use is banned in certain areas.
 See E-Cigarettes.

-- Chicago and Cook County have requirements pertaining to employee discipline.
+- Localities including Chicago, Evanston and Cook County have requirements pertaining to employee discipline.
 See Local Requirements.